 If you find an issue or two with the home’s exterior, it doesn’t necessarily mean you shouldn’t buy the house.
 Compile an analysis of the home’s plusses and minuses.
 Consider the problems objectively, taking into consideration the cost to remedy them.
 Then, armed with that information you can either request that the seller make the necessary repairs or use that in the negotiating process.
 In many cases, the seller may discount the sales price based on the estimated cost of substantiated repairs a buyer may have to make.
 In addition, some lenders may require certain repairs be made before they provide final approval of the financing.

-Also of Interest - Boston North Shore Real Estate: Choosing a Neighborhood
+Also of Interest - Boston North Shore Real Estate Trends in 2016

 What if Everything’s Good?